YOUR EMAIL

 last saw him.

-was nice to meet you at the exhibition, and I am pleased that you enjoyed
+It was nice to meet you at the

-it.
-I have only read your documents briefly re the Spiritualist church, I
+documents briefly re the Spiritualist church, I will write further when I

-will write further when I have had the chance to study them properly.
+have had the chance to study them properly.
+I already have a couple of

+questions to ask and I am sure there will be more over a period of time.
 I

-already have a couple of questions to ask and I am sure there will be more

-over a period of time.
-I will write further in the New Year as I am totally
+will write further in the New Year as I am totally exhausted now and I am

-exhausted now and I am going to have a couple of weeks of to recharge my
+going to have a couple of weeks of to recharge my batteries.
+By the way I

-batteries.
-By the way I have received a reply from Father John Baskerville.
+have received a reply from Father John Baskerville.
+Interesting details to

-Interesting details to follow.
+follow.
 Have a nice Christmas

-to YOUR EMAIL Index page
+EMAIL Index